January 21: Joan is the guest of honor at a dinner held by the Player's Club in Manhattan, New York.

 November 5: Joan begins moving from apartment 22G to apartment 22H in Imperial House.

-December 26: Joan's long-time close friend, William Haines, dies at the age of 73 of lung cancer in Santa Monica, California.
+December 26: Joan's long-term close friend, William Haines, dies in Santa Monica, California at the age of 73 due to lung cancer.

 December 27: Joan hosts a small after-Christmas cocktail party in her apartment for close friends.